KhronosGroup/glTF/extensions/CESIUM_binary_glTF/BenchData/README.md

 # Benchmarking Procedure

 Each `BenchData` directory contains a COLLADA `.dae` file.
-Each of these was converted to several different glTF formats: standard gLTF, data-uri embedded glTF, and Binary glTF.
+Each of these was converted to several different glTF formats: standard glTF, data-uri embedded glTF, and Binary glTF.
 All files except for stand-alone textures were gzipped, and the resulting files were served using `Content-Encoding: gzip`.

 Finally, these files were loaded and timed using the Cesium [Sandcastle demo](http://cesiumjs.org/Cesium/Apps/Sandcastle/), with the code in Listing A1.